tsdtsdtsd/identicon/README.md

 ---

 ⚠️ I'm working on a complete rewrite for v1.0 ⚠️
-It will definitely break the API and most probably also the internal hashing algorithm, so identicons generated after 1.0 will look different than before.
+It will definitely break the API and also the internal hashing algorithm, so identicons generated after v0.3.2 will look different.

 ---